relari-ai/continuous-eval/docs/src/content/docs/metrics/probabilistic_metrics.md

 ## Current limitations

-1. The `response_format` must be a _single token value_, we predefined a few: `GoodOrBad`, `YesOrNo`, `Boolean` and `Integer`, but it is possible to define your own.
+1. The `response_format` must be a **single token value**, we predefined a few: `GoodOrBad`, `YesOrNo`, `Boolean` and `Integer`, but it is possible to define your own.
 In case of integer scoring, negative values are not supported (they are two tokens) as well as values greater than 9.
+2. Arbitrary JSON format is not supported yet for probabilistic metrics.
-2. Only OpenAI models are supported for probabilistic metrics.
+3. At the moment, **only OpenAI models are supported for probabilistic metrics**.